 - The Clinic requires regular submission of drafts to the instructors and at least one in-class oral argument/case presentation.

-Participant SelectionDuring the end of the Fall semester, we will announce the deadline to submit applications for the Clinic that takes place in the Spring semester.
+Participant SelectionDuring the Fall semester, we will announce the deadline to submit applications for the Clinic that takes place in the Spring semester.
 You may also contact Jamie Weber for more information.
 Among other things, we consider the following factors in selecting students (in no particular order):

 - Fluency in other languages.